Stationary broken parity states in active matter models: Nongeneric behavior: Asymmetric steady states in active models

 In one spatial dimension the active PFC model reads

 with the functionals

 Here the coupling parameter $v_{0}$ represents activity and is referred to as the self-propulsion velocity.
-The dynamics of the polarization $P(x,t)$ contains translational and rotational diffusion captured by the mixed conserved and nonconserved gradient dynamics, with $D_\mathrm r$ being the rotational diffusivity.
-The free energy of the density field $\phi$ defines a typical length scale which is set to $1$, and depends on the effective temperature parameter $\epsilon$ and the background density parameter $\bar{\phi}$.
-Note that by convention $\int{\rm d}x\,\phi=0$.
-The free energy density of the polarization field represents a parabolic (for $c_1>0$) or a double-well potential (for $c_1<0$); $c_2 \geq 0$ in both cases.
-In the former case diffusion reduces polar order, in the latter spontaneous polarization arises.
+The dynamics of the polarization $P(x,t)$ contains translational and rotational diffusion captured by mixed conserved and nonconserved gradient dynamics, with $D_\mathrm r$ being the rotational diffusivity.
+The free energy of the density field $\phi$ depends on the effective temperature parameter $\epsilon$ and defines a characteristic length scale, set to $1$.
+The mean density $\bar \phi\equiv (1/L) \int_{-L/2}^{L/2}{\rm d}x\,\phi$ can also be used as a parameter.\footnote{\New{This is made clear on using the order parameter $\tilde \phi\equiv\phi - \bar \phi$ instead of $\phi$.
+In this formulation the mean density of $\tilde \phi$ is zero, but $\bar \phi$ explicitly appears as a parameter in the dynamic equation.}} The free energy density of the polarization field represents a parabolic (for $c_1>0$) or a double-well potential (for $c_1<0$ and $c_2 \geq 0$).
+In the former case diffusion reduces polar order, in the latter case spontaneous polarization arises.
 Computing the functional derivatives in Eqs.~\eqref{eq:apfc_functional} yields